LAYTHJABBAR/Scheduler/README.md

 # Interview Scheduler

-Schdular app Using the latest tools and techniques, it is built and tested to allows users to book and cancel interviews. it is combine with a concise API with a WebSocket server to build a realtime experience.
+Scheduler app Using the latest tools and techniques, it is built and tested to allows users to book and cancel interviews. it is combine with a concise API with a WebSocket server to build a realtime experience.

 ## app details